Texas Motor Speedway

-Texas Motor Speedway (formerly known as Texas International Raceway from September to December 1996) is a 1.500 mi quad-oval intermediate speedway in Fort Worth, Texas.
+Texas Motor Speedway (formerly known as Texas International Raceway from September to December 1996) is a 1.5 mi quad-oval intermediate speedway in Fort Worth, Texas, United States.
 It has hosted various major races since its inaugural season of racing in 1997, including NASCAR and IndyCar races.
 The track is owned by the city of Fort Worth's sports authority and is leased out by Speedway Motorsports, LLC (SMI) for racing, with Mark Faber serving as the track's general manager.

 As of 2021, the track has a capacity of 75,000.
 Alongside the main track, Texas Motor Speedway features an infield road course with four layouts alongside two adjacent tracks, including a 0.200 mi paved short track and a 0.400 mi dirt track.
 TMS features numerous amenities, including the world's largest HD video screen, a Speedway Club overlooking the first turn, and a 10-story building dedicated for office space and condominiums.

 Following the decline of the Texas World Speedway that began in the 1980s, the state of Texas found itself without a major racetrack and races for more than a decade.
 In the early 1990s, the newly incorporated and rising Speedway Motorsports and its founder, Bruton Smith, sought to build a major racetrack west of the Mississippi River, deciding on the Dallas–Fort Worth metroplex in 1994 with eventual longtime track general manager Eddie Gossage.
 Construction began in 1995 and was completed in 1996, with TMS holding its first races in 1997.
 Upon the track's christening, TMS became one of the biggest sports facilities in the United States.
 In recent years, TMS has come under criticism for a poor racing product, particularly for its NASCAR races.

 Description

 Configurations

 Texas Motor Speedway (TMS) in its current form is measured at 1.500 mi, with 20 degrees of banking in the speedway's first two turns, 24 degrees of banking in the speedway's last two turns, five degrees of banking on the track's frontstretch and backstretch, and a racing surface width of 80 feet.
 From 1998 to 2017, the turns were all banked at 24 degrees and the racing surface width was 58 feet.
 When the track was initially constructed, it had a dual-banking system, with a high bank of 24 degrees and a low bank of eight degrees in the turns.
-Disputes over the track's length exist; the IndyCar Series have at times utilized two lengths: one at 1.455 mi and one at 1.44 mi.
+Disputes over the track's length exist; the IndyCar Series have at times utilized two lengths: one at 1.455 mi for the pre-2017 layout and one at 1.440 mi for the reconfigured layout with new turn 1/2 profile.
 However, these measurements have been disputed as an "error" by former longtime track general manager Eddie Gossage.

 In 1999, track developers announced plans to build an infield road course that would utilize both the oval and the infield road course.
 The infield road course was completed in August 2000, and has four variations that are mainly used for sports car racing.